pybamm-team/pybamm.org/content/jobs.md

 summary: "Current job openings related to PyBaMM and battery modeling"
 ---

 Welcome to the PyBaMM Jobs Board!
-This page is generated from simple YAML files under data/jobs/.
+Here you can find current job openings related to PyBaMM and battery modeling.

 {{< admonition tip >}}
 To post a job, open a PR adding a file under data/jobs/ using the template at data/jobs/_TEMPLATE.yaml.
 See instructions below.